When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Results

 \subsection{Results on Real-world Datasets}

-Table \ref{tab:results_real} reports performance on the four real-world TSER datasets.
-As expected, the black-box CNN achieves the lowest RMSE across all tasks.
-Nevertheless, MAGNETS remains highly competitive: its accuracy closely approaches that of the CNN on HouseholdPowerC1 and WindTurbinePower, and it remains within a narrow margin on BridgeDegradation.
+Table~\ref{tab:results_real} reports the predictive performance across all ten real-world TSER datasets.
+As expected, unconstrained black-box models generally achieve the lowest RMSE due to the performance-interpretability trade-off.
+Nevertheless, MAGNETS narrows this gap and remains highly competitive, even outperforming all baselines on FloodModeling2 and BatteryDegradation1.
+Additionally, its accuracy closely approaches the best black-box model on HouseholdPowerC1 and WindTurbinePower, and remains within a narrow margin on BeijingPM10Quality, BeijingPM25Quality, and BridgeDegradation, while preserving an inherently interpretable computation path.

-Among interpretable models, MAGNETS is the most consistently strong performer.
-It achieves the lowest RMSE on WindTurbinePower and BenzeneConcentration, and it is nearly tied with the best interpretable baseline (Lasso on HouseholdPowerC1).
-On BridgeDegradation, where GATSM performs slightly better, MAGNETS still ranks among the top models.
-Notably, no other interpretable method achieves competitive performance across all four datasets, highlighting the robustness and versatility of MAGNETS.
+Among interpretable models, MAGNETS is the consistently strongest performer.
+It achieves the lowest RMSE on seven of the ten datasets (WindTurbinePower, BenzeneConcentration, FloodModeling1, FloodModeling2, FloodModeling3, BeijingPM25Quality, and BatteryDegradation1).
+On the remaining tasks, it remains highly competitive, often nearly tying with the top transparent baseline (\textit{e.g.}, Lasso on HouseholdPowerC1 and GATSM on BeijingPM10Quality).
+Notably, no other interpretable method achieves competitive performance across all ten datasets, highlighting the robustness and versatility of MAGNETS.